-This Code was adopted by a resolution of Council made at the Council meeting held on the 27 January 2021 with a majority of at least two thirds of all Councillors voting in favour of it.
+This Code was adopted by a resolution of Council made at the Council meeting held on [##insert date], with a majority of at least two thirds of all Councillors voting in favour of it.

 This Code may be reviewed at any time during the Council term but need not be reviewed until after the general election to be held in October 2024.